jupyterhub/jupyterhub/docs/source/reference/sharing.md

 1. are 'granted' to a user or group
 2. grant only limited permissions (e.g. only 'access' or access and start/stop)
 3. may be revoked by anyone with the `shares` permissions
-4. (may) expire
+4. may always be revoked by the shared-with user or group

-Additionally a "share code" is a string, which has all the same properties as a share aside from the user or group.
+Additionally a "share code" is a random string, which has all the same properties as a Share aside from the user or group.
 The code can be exchanged for actual sharing permission, to enable the pattern of sharing permissions without needing to know the username(s) of who you'd like to share with (e.g. email a link).

 There is not yet _UI_ to create shares, but they can be managed via JupyterHub's [REST API][].